 - The Audit and Recommendation graph shows that we have done three audits year to date.
 We will have 6 audits complete by the end of 2015.

-- The Assessment, Non-compliances and Recommendations graph shows there have been fewer Assessments conducted this years, though by the end of the year the numbers will be the same.
-Non compliances are up marginally and recommendations are up.
-Recommendations are at the discretion of the Safety Officers and reflect their belief that the infractions are minor in nature and do not warrant non compliances.
+- The Assessment, Non-compliances and Recommendations graph shows there have been fewer assessments conducted year-to-date, although by the end of the year the numbers will be the same.
+Non-compliances are up marginally and recommendations are up.
+Recommendations are at the discretion of safety officers and reflect their belief that the infractions are minor in nature and do not warrant non-compliances.

-- The Railway Enforcement graph shows that we have issued four notices and four notices and orders this year in comparison to none for the previous year.
+- The Railway Enforcement graph shows that we have issued four notices and orders this year in comparison to none for the previous year.

 - The As Found Condition graph gives the level of the hazard found in the non-compliances that were issued.
-The as found numbers are down year to date, however we expect at year’s end to have similar numbers.
+The as found numbers are down year to date, however we expect to have similar numbers at year's end..

 The 2015 Railway Safety Assessment topics included: